 Jennifer Prilliman, Associate Director and Law Library Professor

 Education: B.A.
 University of Central Oklahoma; J.D.
 University of Oklahoma; M.L.I.S.
 University of Oklahoma.

 Background: Jennifer Prilliman’s research interests include legal information literacy and instruction, copyright law, open access, and ethics.
 While in law school she was a member of the Jessup moot court team, topic editor for the Oklahoma Journal of Law and Technology, member of the Board of Advocates, and received the Dean’s Award for Advocacy.
 She is an active member in the Oklahoma Bar Association, serving as the Co-Chair of the statewide Law Day committee.
-She is also a member of the Ruth Bader Ginsburg Inn of Court, American Bar Association, Vice-President of the Mid-America Association of Law Libraries and a member of the American Association of Law Libraries.
+She is also a member of the Ruth Bader Ginsburg Inn of Court, American Bar Association, Vice-President of the Mid-American Association of Law Libraries and a member of the American Association of Law Libraries.
 She was selected to participate in the Oklahoma Bar Association 2013-2014 Leadership Academy.

-Cindy Elbah, Administrative Assistant
+Lorraine Wright, Administrative Assistant